Bhargava-Srinivasan/n8n-installation-guide/README.md

 <hr style="border:2px solid gray; margin: 1em 0;">

 #### 🅱️ Option 2: Run Persistent Container
 This method allows you to retain the container and reuse it easily.
+It can be run in either of the following modes:

 #### 💬 Interactive Mode
 ```bash
 docker run -it --name n8n -p 5678:5678 -v ~/.n8n:/home/node/.n8n n8nio/n8n
 ```
+🔗 The n8n UI will be available at: http://localhost:5678

 💡 Once you close the terminal, the container is stopped but not deleted.

 <br>

 #### 🟢 Detached Mode (✅Recommended)